-Our DEIC committee meets twice a month to discuss issues and actions needed at the departmental level to make MEMS a more inclusive and diverse place for faculty, staff and students
+Our DEIC committee meets twice each month to discuss issues and actions needed at the departmental level.
+We're focused on making Duke MEMS a more inclusive and diverse place for faculty, staff and students

-This committee, in turn, reports through Pratt School of Engineering's Committee on Diversity, Equity, Inclusion and Community to draw out a list of action items and work upon them throughout the year.
+The committee, in turn, reports through Pratt School of Engineering's Committee on Diversity, Equity, Inclusion and Community to draw out a list of action items and works on them throughout the year.

 - Duke MEMS DEIC Committee

 You're invited to reach out to anyone listed below with ideas, comments, suggestions.
 Let them know you'd like to work on a project!

 Becky Simmons, Chair